MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 ### Working around the Window Controls Overlay

 Your web content must be aware of the reserved area for the controls overlay.
-Ensure the reserved area doesn't expect user interaction.
+Make sure that the reserved area doesn't expect user interaction.
 Query the browser for the bounding rectangle and visibility of the controls overlay.
 The information is provided to you through JavaScript APIs and CSS environment variables.

 #### JavaScript APIs